christofmuc/JammerNetz/docs/automated-qa-plan.md

 The deterministic transport also mirrors the original manual Clumsy workflow: enable one impairment, increase its severity until the mixer no longer recovers, and then repeat with selected combinations of two or three impairments.
 Clumsy's throttle operation maps to the existing hold-and-flush model because it blocks traffic for an interval and releases the accumulated packets as one batch.

 Each progressive profile impairs client B while client A remains a paced reference.
 After 16 clean warm-up frames, the impairment runs for 96 generated frames.
 Normal delivery then continues for at least 64 frames.
-A profile is reported as having survived when both clients finish connected and the server produces eight consecutive mixes with matching source counters after all delayed impaired packets could have arrived.
-Survival therefore means bounded recovery, not glitch-free audio during the impairment.
+The first implementation reports **server recovery** when both server-side client states finish connected and the server produces eight consecutive mixes with matching source counters after all delayed impaired packets could have arrived.
+This is a bounded server queue/mixer recovery measurement, not an end-to-end survival result or a claim of glitch-free audio during the impairment.

 The isolated sweeps cover: